 GDP Growth Rate in Netherlands averaged 0.50 percent from 1988 until 2020, reaching an all time high of 7.80 percent in the third quarter of 2020 and a record low of -8.50 percent in the second quarter of 2020.
 This page provides - Netherlands GDP Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Netherlands GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-GDP Growth Rate in Netherlands is expected to be 0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Growth Rate in Netherlands to stand at 0.40 in 12 months time.
-In the long-term, the Netherlands GDP Growth Rate is projected to trend around 0.60 percent in 2020, according to our econometric models.
+GDP Growth Rate in Netherlands is expected to be -1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Growth Rate in Netherlands to stand at 0.80 in 12 months time.
+In the long-term, the Netherlands GDP Growth Rate is projected to trend around 0.50 percent in 2022 and 0.40 percent in 2023, according to our econometric models.